 Quantifying consumers.—At the end of each time-block, we counted, weighed, and staged tadpoles.
 We released any individual which had metamorphosed during the temporal block.
 At the end of the entire experiment, we weighed, staged, and released all tadpoles.
 At the end of each time block, we counted mayfly nymphs in each enclosure, and collected and counted emerged adult mayflies.
-Similarly to tadpoles, many, but not all, of the same individuals were used in the same enclosure in subsequent blocks
+Similarly to tadpoles, many, but not all, of the same individuals were used in the same enclosure in subsequent blocks.

 Quantifying algal abundance.—We measured algal biomass - ash-free dry mass (AFDM) concentration – in each enclosure as the amount of material on unglazed porcelain tiles placed on the bottom of each enclosure for the duration of each block (24 tiles, each 2.4 cm x 2.4 cm, 140 cm2 total area per enclosure).
 We collected algal samples from tiles in enclosures and in location-within-lake controls by scrubbing tiles using a soft-bristle toothbrush, suspending organic matter in 60 mL of water, then filtering algal suspensions onto glass fiber filters (1.2 μm pore size).
-Filters were wrapped in foil and stored in a cool dark place in the field, then transported to and frozen in the laboratory.
+Filters were wrapped in foil and stored in a cool dark place in the field, then transported to and frozen at – XC in the laboratory.
 We dried filters at 105 °C for 24-48 hours, weighed, combusted at 500 °C for 1 hour, and then weighed again.
-Ash-free dry mass (AFDM) was calculated as the difference between filter-plus-sample weights before and after combustion (Hauer and Lamberti 2007).
+Ash-free dry mass was calculated as the difference between filter-plus-sample weights before and after combustion (Hauer and Lamberti 2007).
 The algal biomasses we observed are 1-3 orders of magnitude lower than those found in some other studies of high elevation lake periphyton (Vinebrooke and Leavitt 1996) but they are not significantly different than those we observed on artificial substrates outside of enclosures in both study lakes and in one non-study lake adjacent to LeConte (ANOVA, F2,209 = 0.09, p = 0.9).

 Mesocosm experiment.